andresbonil/cytosim/doc/compile/index.md

 		...
 	endif

-To poinpoint the problem, try to build the objects in the order of how many depencies they have:
+To pinpoint the problem, try to build objects that have fewer depencies first:

 #### Check your compiler for C++11 support and compilation switches